-Anything played on the Digital Piano is recorded to the USB flash drive as audio data (WAV files\).
+Anything played on the Digital Piano is recorded to the USB flash drive as audio data (WAV files).
 If you play along on the Digital Piano as you play back data stored in Digital Piano memory, the memory playback and your keyboard play are both recorded to USB flash drive.

-- \ Linear PCM, 16bit, 44.1 kHz, Stereo - Each new recording of audio data to a USB flash drive is automatically assigned a new file name, so existing data is not overwritten. - Concert Play song playback tones cannot be recorded to a USB flash drive by Audio Recorder. - Never remove the USB flash drive while Audio Recorder recording or playback is in progress.
+- Linear PCM, 16bit, 44.1 kHz, Stereo - Each new recording of audio data to a USB flash drive is automatically assigned a new file name, so existing data is not overwritten. - Audio Recorder recording and playback is performed using two channels (left, right), the same as standard stereo equipment. - Concert Play song playback tones cannot be recorded to a USB flash drive by Audio Recorder. - Never remove the USB flash drive while Audio Recorder recording or playback is in progress.
 Doing so can corrupt the data on the USB flash drive and damage the USB flash drive port.